 When they’re done, Hippie and I hook up to the amps and step up with Grant, His crew stays with us, humming and adding nonsense words in the background.
 Hippie starts and Grant comes in on the second line;

-they sang to each other, while Jack and I do the high parts and finishes on guitar.
+they sing to each other, while Jack and I do the high parts and finishes on guitar.
 We sing it through twice, with the whole crowd singing at the end.
 There are lots of hands and arms in the air, but no holy rolling.

 I grab Grant, “You have to come with.
 This will be so great to do in New York.”